ranitham/mindbody-laravel/src/docs/Api/AppointmentApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **appointmentGetBookableItems**
-> \Nlocascio\Mindbody\Model\GetBookableItemsResponse appointmentGetBookableItems($RequestSessionTypeIds, $RequestAppointmentId, $RequestEndDate, $RequestIgnoreDefaultSessionLength, $RequestLimit, $RequestLocationIds, $RequestOffset, $RequestStaffIds, $RequestStartDate)
+> \Nlocascio\Mindbody\Model\GetBookableItemsResponse appointmentGetBookableItems($RequestSessionTypeIds, $RequestAppointmentId, $RequestEndDate, $RequestIgnoreDefaultSessionLength, $RequestIncludeResourceAvailability, $RequestLimit, $RequestLocationIds, $RequestOffset, $RequestStaffIds, $RequestStartDate)

 Get staff appointment availability.

 Returns a list of availabilities with the information needed to book appointments.
 Availabilities include information such as the location and its amenities, staff members, programs, and session types.
-Recommended to use with ActiveSessionTimes to see which increments each business allows for booking appointments.
+Recommended to use with GET AvailableDates to see what dates the staff is scheduled to work and narrow down the dates searched.
+Recommended to use with GET ActiveSessionTimes to see which increments each business allows for booking appointments.
+Notes:   - With a wider range of dates, this call may take longer to return results.   - With a higher number of request.sessionTypeIds, this call may take longer to return results.

 ### Example
 ```php